Micro Machines (video game series): Reception

 Electronic Gaming Monthly gave the Game Gear version of the first game a 6.75 out of 10, citing the variety of unique track settings, good graphics, and general fun of the game.
-GamePro was more critical; they commented that the game is very charming with its track designs and props, but that the sounds are average even by Game Gear standards and the races "aren't that involving", citing the sameness of the vehicles and the lack of a clock.
+GamePro was more critical; they commented that the game is very charming with its track designs and props, but the sounds are average even by Game Gear standards and the races "aren't that involving", citing the sameness of the vehicles and the lack of a clock.
 They nonetheless concluded that "younger gamers will eat up this sugary game, though veterans may get a toothache from all the sweetness".
 The game was ranked the 14th best game of all time by Amiga Power, while Mega placed the game at #10 in their Top Mega Drive Games of All Time.
 MegaTech gave the game 92% and a Hyper Game award.

 The 93% review in Mega described Micro Machines 2: Turbo Tournament as "multi-player fun at its best".